 8 Great Party Games for Teens and Tweens – Tried and true

 Write out a dare for every guest at the party, and slip each one into a balloon before blowing it up and tying the knot.
 One at a time, the guests choose a balloon and pop it to find the dare.
 Your guests then have to do the dare, or suffer the consequences.

 Dares don’t have to be embarrassing, instead they could be more of a challenge (think Fear Factor or Treasure Island).
 Maybe they have to eat something out-of-the-ordinary like baby squid, or perhaps they need to complete a physical task.
 Check out our Fear Factor article for more ideas.

 Consequences shouldn’t be embarrassing either, but rather something grossly fun.
 Maybe they have to eat a plate of custard with no hands, or agree to have the birthday child paint their face.
 Remember consequences shouldn’t be threatening or humiliating.

 When preparing this game, you may want to talk to your teen about what dares are appropriate, and have the final say as to what goes in the balloon.
 You will also need to agree on a consequence that is safe and appropriate in your home.
 Good luck!

-Get a selection of DVDs together and have your guests try to guess each song, by only playing a few seconds of music.
+Get a selection of CDs, or Spotify playlist together.
+Get your guests to try to guess each song, by only playing a few seconds of music.
 You could play the first few beats, or to make it even harder, record a small snippet from the middle of each song.

 Set up a circle of chairs, and have all the girls take a seat.
 The boys then take their place standing behind a girl of their choice, with one boy standing behind an empty chair.
 The boy with an empty chair winks at a girl, who then jumps up to take the empty spot.
 If the boy behind her tags her shoulders before she gets away, she must stay seated.
 If she makes it out of the chair, the game continues with a new winker.